vkammerer/postmessage-raf/README.md

 ```

 ## TODO
-- Support for delayed action callbacks: make it possible for the worker to send a collection of actions, each associated with a count index, and call ```onReceiveAction``` only when the corresponding ping occurs.
+- Support for delayed actions: make it possible for the worker to send a collection of actions, each associated with a count index, and call ```onReceiveAction``` only when the corresponding ping occurs.